hackerlank/EasyDjango/doc/source/newproject.rst

 By default, DjangoFloor assumes several architectural choices:

-  * your application server (gunicorn or uwsgi) is behind a reverse proxy (nginx or apache),
+  * your application server (aiohttp) is behind a reverse proxy (nginx or apache),
-  * offline computation are passed to Celery,
+  * offline computation are processed by Celery queues,
   * Redis is used as Celery broker, session store and cache database.

 Preparing the environment